NikhilKalloli/Tin-Dog/README.md

 Contributions to TinDog are welcome!
 If you have ideas for new features or improvements, please open an issue or submit a pull request.

-## Feedback

-For any inquiries, support or feedback, please reach out me at nikhilkalloli0097@gmail.com

 ## 🔗 Links